BryanWilhite/Blog/presentation/entry/2015/2015-06-16-you-can-t-effectively-replace-cmd-scripts-with-ps1-scripts-without-these-key-powershell-ingredients.md

         Write-Warning "Path $Path was not found.
 Unable to restore permissions." return
     }
-    &amp; TAKEOWN /f $Path /a
+    & TAKEOWN /f $Path /a
-    &amp; ICACLS $Path /reset /t
+    & ICACLS $Path /reset /t
-    &amp; ICACLS $Path `
+    & ICACLS $Path `
         /grant IIS_IUSRS:(CI)(OI)(IO)(RX) `
         /t /l /q
 }
 ```

 I really should have listed this as #1.
-This `&amp;` operator is the bridge to the CMD past on the way to a PowerShell future!
+This `&` operator is the bridge to the CMD past on the way to a PowerShell future!

 @[BryanWilhite](https://twitter.com/BryanWilhite)